Top results

 • As well as writing some of the most celebrated and successful children’s books of all time, Roald Dahl also worked on the film Chitty, Chitty, Bang, Bang and on the James Bond franchise.

-• Sadly, Roald Dahl had a very tragic childhood, including the deaths of both his sister and father before he left primary school.
+• Sadly, Roald Dahl had a very tragic childhood.
+This included the deaths of both his sister and father before he left primary school.

 • Roald Dahl was a chocolate taster during his time at school.
 Do you think that inspired him to write Charlie and the Chocolate Factory?

 • He isn’t just a pioneer of words.
-The author was also a pioneer in the field of medicine, too, including co-writing a guide to stroke recovery, and designing a valve for hydrocephalus.
+The author was also a pioneer in the field of medicine, too.
+This included co-writing a guide to stroke recovery and designing a valve for hydrocephalus.

 Charlie and the Chocolate Factory ideas

-There are lots of reasons to use Charlie and the Chocolate Factory in the classroom, not least because of the new Wonka movie.
+There are lots of reasons to use Charlie and the Chocolate Factory in the classroom, not least because of the 2023 Wonka movie.

 Create a new character